Matt Mihaly: Biography

 Mihaly attended Cornell University in Ithaca, New York, receiving a bachelor's degree in political science in 1994.
 During college, he became involved with MUDs, especially Avalon: The Legend Lives, where he was a god, as well as BatMUD.

 In 1996, Mihaly founded Iron Realms Entertainment and served as lead designer and producer on Achaea.

 In 1997, he pioneered the Virtual Asset Sales (VAS) model, holding auctions for virtual weapons and armor in Achaea, the first business to use this business model.

 In 1999, he built the first hard to soft currency exchange in an online game, allowing players to exchange earned in-game gold for purchased credits.

 In 2000, he served as Senior Consultant to the Secretary-General of the United Nations-sponsored World Summit of Young Entrepreneurs, in New York, New York, leading development of a system with very low technology requirements to permit entrepreneurs in impoverished 3rd-world countries to participate.

 He has since overseen the release of four additional successful MUDs.
 He speaks at conferences like Dragoncon, the Game Developers Conference and the Social Gaming Summit.

 He served as technical editor on Richard Bartle's book, Designing Virtual Worlds, and contributed an essay to Lee Sheldon's book, Character Development and Storytelling for Games.

 In 2007, Iron Realms announced it was spinning off Sparkplay Media from Iron Realms to produce Earth Eternal, a 3D anthropomorphic MMO built to be largely streamed on demand under his leadership.

 In 2008, he raised $4.25 million from venture capital firms Redpoint Ventures and Prism Ventureworks in order to expand the development of Sparkplay's platform and games, and raised another $3 million subsequently.

 In 2010, after never leaving Open Beta, Sparkplay Media ran out of money and sold Earth Eternal to a subsidiary of Time Warner in a joint venture in Asia.
 In the early morning hours of September 1, 2010, the Earth Eternal forums and game were taken offline.
 A Japanese version of the game, published by Sankando, who had licensed Earth Eternal from Sparkplay, was launched with some changes in 2011.

 In 2013, he published a response to former Federal Reserve chairman Alan Greenspan entitled "Bitcoin and Intrinsic Value".

-In 2014, Mihaly was Chief Operating Officer (COO) of the bitcoin-related company ZipZap Inc.

-In 2014, he created Burn.Life, a site and blog about Burning Man, notably including the widely distributed Visual History of Burning Man.
+In 2014, he created Burn.Life, a site and blog about Burning Man, notably including the History of Burning Man.

-In 2016, he announced that he was leading the creation of a new science fiction MUD from Iron Realms called Starmourn.

-In 2022, he created the Peter Mihaly Foundation, named after his brother who passed away in 1987, to award STEM scholarships to graduates of Ripon High School, in Wisconsin.
+In 2022, he created the Peter Mihaly Foundation, named after his brother who died in 1987, to award STEM scholarships to graduates of Ripon High School, in Wisconsin.